electrode-io/electrode/packages/electrode-archetype-react-app/README.md

 > The archetype `build` task will only overwrite `lib/client` and `lib/server`.
 So you can put other normal code under `lib` if you want.
 >
-> If you are migrating from babel-register mode, then you should move your code to `src` directory.
+> If you are migrating from the deprecated babel-register mode, then you should move your code to `src` directory.
 For the most part, there should be very little you need to change except if you have code that refers to those two directories explicitly from outside.

 You will also need to use the [Run time support API](#run-time-support-api) to initialize your server startup.